cloud-bulldozer/benchmark-operator/docs/metadata.md

 ```

 # Running Additional Collections

+*NOTE* This is only applicable to the DaemonSet collection method

 While upon initial creation metadata is collected, it may be useful to collect
 additional runs of data at other times.
 To do this you will need to loop through